-A: The majority of our projects are located in 2 southern states: Andhra Pradesh and Tamil Nadu though recently we have formed new partnerships in Gujarat, Odisha and West Bengal.
+A: The majority of our projects are located in 2 southern states: Andhra Pradesh and Tamil Nadu though recently we have formed new partnerships in Gujarat, Maharashtra, Karnataka, Telangana, Odisha and West Bengal.

 Q: How much does it cost to drill a well?

 A: A typical hand pump project in a village is $2,500.

 Q: How much do you spent on administration or overhead expenses vs. projects or programs?